View hotels on map or

 By 1860 Puglia had been annexed into the Kingdom of Italy.
 It remained a relatively underdeveloped region, however, and at the beginning of the 20th century thousands immigrated to America in search of a better life.

 Culture There are interesting megalithic monuments (Dolmens and Menhirs) throughout Puglia.
 Canne della Battaglia and Ignazia are two great archaeological complexes.
 The Roman remains are noteworthy throughout the region.
 The Romanesque art produced magnificent architectural works, such as the cathedrals of Bari, Trani, Barletta.
 Molfetta, Bitonto, Ruvo di Puglia.
 Interesting and majestic castles in the thirteenth-century Byzantine-Arab style can be found in Bari, Gioia del Colle, Lucera and Castel del Monte.
 The Baroque attained great splendour and left some impressive examples, especially in Lecce.
 Activities In Bari, visit the Palace of the University, which includes the important Archaeological Museum with relics of the Neolithic and Bronze Age, funeral urns, ceramics and bronze from the necropolis.
 Lecce has the Provincial Museum, with sculptures and Roman architectural remains, and the Museum of the Arts of the Folk Traditions of Salento.
 Collections of coins, vases and bronzes are preserved in the Provincial Archaeological Museum of Brindisi.
 The National Museum of Taranto is the most important for the history of Magna Graecia.
 In Foggia: the Civic Museum, with the prehistoric section and an interesting paleochristian epigraph, and the Pinacoteca, which houses works of nineteenth and twentieth-century local masters.

-Romantic Hotels in Puglia
+Boutique Hotels and Places to Stay in Puglia